 Note: Length and width dimensions for individual lots may vary slightly depending on the lot dimensions.
-Public open space contributions area shown in Table 6 and 7 includes both encumbered and unencumbered public open space.
+Public

-4.5 Public Open Space Delivery
+5.5 Public Open Space Delivery

 The vesting of reserves to Council as individual land parcels develop is acceptable.

 Where land is vested to Council it must be accessible by vehicle to enable its maintenance and unrestricted access.